pixarninja/contour_construction_algorithm/README.md

 ##Brief:

-This algorithm calculates the shortest path between a set of data using only curvature.
+This algorithm calculates the shortest path between a set of datapoints using only curvature.
 I have named this method of distance computation "Tao Distance", because it deals with calculating a constant defined
 below: